 We’ve been forced to use it because of that creeping censorship, and whilst we love the folks at CCBill and they do a fantastic job (they really do!), this gives us, and you, some additional options.

-Fiat currency: Made up currency, i.e. currency not backed by anything except debt – e.g. US dollar, British Pound etc. These used to be backed by precious metals (“gold standard”, “sterling silver” etc) but not any more, which means governments can just issue more money, reducing the buying power of the individual.
-It’s basically theft on a massive scale.
-The government makes your money worth less and prints more for themselves and their cronies.
+Fiat currency: Made up currency, i.e. currency not backed by anything except debt – e.g. US dollar, British Pound etc. These used to be backed by precious metals (“gold standard”, “sterling silver” etc) but not any more, which means governments can just issue more money which causes inflation, reducing the buying power of the individual.
 Bitcoin fixes this.

-Monero/XMR: used to be called bitcoin-private or darkcoin or something then a few years back it changed and has stayed as monero.
-It does have a central “foundation” type thing which is somewhat of a central point of failure so it’s not really even close to Bitcoin in that respect (or in scale of developers), but they do have some pretty cool privacy tech and is probably somewhat more private than bitcoin at this point (though there’s some updates happening with bitcoin which might change that).
-You can’t get monero from coinbase and tbh if you’re using monero go read the docs, they have lots of helpful guides and stuff.
+Monero/XMR: used to be called bitcoin-private or darkcoin or something then a few years back it changed and has stayed as Monero.
+It does have a central “foundation” type thing which is somewhat of a central point of failure so it’s not really even close to Bitcoin in that respect (or in scale of developers), but they do have some pretty cool privacy tech that make it somewhat more private than bitcoin at this point.
+You can’t get monero from Coinbase and tbh if you’re using Monero go read the docs, they have lots of helpful guides.

 Bitcoin/crypto onramp: somewhere where you buy crypto – might be an exchange like Coinbase, Gemini, Kraken, Bitstamp, Bittrex, Bitbargain.

-KYC: “know your customer” – basically where an onramp will verify your identiy with driving license, credit card or other documentation to make sure you are who you say you are and to allow them to track you better online.
-Examples of *non*-KYD’d sources of Bitcoin/crypto would be Bitcoin ATMs, or sites like Localbitcoins.com where people meet and exchange cash for BTC face-to-face.
+KYC: “know your customer” – basically where an onramp will verify your identity with driving license, credit card or other documentation to make sure you are who you say you are and to allow them to track you better online.
+Examples of *non*-KYC’d sources of Bitcoin/crypto would be Bitcoin ATMs, or sites like Localbitcoins.com where people meet and exchange cash for BTC face-to-face.

 Shitcoin: Basically, with the exception of Monero, it’s pretty safe to assume that any crypto currency which isn’t Bitcoin (with the ticker BTC) is a scam.
 The degree of scamminess varies but they literally all are.
 Monero has some privacy advantage over BTC currently, but as BTC develops layer-2 scaling solutions (e.g. lightning network) that edge will likely disappear.
 There are also many direct clones and variations of Bitcoin – Bitcoin gold, Bitcoin diamond, Bitcoin Cash, Bitcoin “Satoshi’s Vision”.
 Literally all centralised, worthless garbage, missing the sine-qua non of bitcoin, and what gives it it’s value.